bodo-ai/Bodo/docs/source/user_guide.rst

     :align: center

 Argument and Return Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Bodo assumes argument and return variables to jitted functions are
 replicated.
 However, the user can annotate these variables to indicate
 distributed data.
 In this case,
-the user is responsile for handling of the distributed data chunks outside
+the user is responsible for handling of the distributed data chunks outside
 the Bodo scope.
 For example, the data can come from other jitted functions::

     @bodo.jit(distributed={'A'})